 SSMT reopened for live classes September 8, having held only theory classes online since March.
 We used the time live classes were paused to follow closely what scientists were learning about COVID-19, and how to minimize its chance of spread.
 We watched as other massage therapy schools around the country resumed live classes over the summer, and were pleased to note that – with a few precautions – spread in the classroom seems rare.

 While we have watched other schools send students home for quarantine because a student tested positive, we have not seen a single case where a positive student spread the virus to others in the school.
 All the schools we’ve been in touch with require masks, some require shields, some have air purification, but none have all the safety measures SSMT has adopted.
 In the five weeks we’ve held live classes, we have not had anyone receive a positive COVID-19 diagnosis.
-(December 18, 2020 update: we have still not had anyone receive a positive COVID-19 diagnosis since reopening more than 3 months ago – not students, not faculty, not administration or staff).

 While there is no guarantee that any close human interaction is safe from spreading COVID-19, SSMT has adopted every measure that has worked in other schools, and other settings.

 - Ventilation – Air exchanged with the outside environment at least once every 45 minutes